 A: You should prepare a short excerpt of a song of your choice, no longer than one minute.
 It can be anything you like.
 The audition panel members will be happy to give you a starting pitch, but no piano accompaniment will be provided.
 If you are having trouble picking a song, we would suggest the National Anthem or other similar well-known song.

 Besides singing this song, the audition will consist of the Musical Director leading you through a series of exercises designed to check your vocal range, rhythm, and ability to hold a simple 8-bar vocal line (that we teach you) while other parts are being sung.
 There is no sight-reading component to the audition, though the notation for the 8-bar musical line can be provided to you if it will help you learn it faster.
 The entire audition will take about 15 minutes.

 Q: What can I expect after my audition?

-A: We will contact you by email within three days of your audition to let you know the results.
+A: We will contact you by email within five days of your audition to let you know the results.
 Our policy is that all new members undergo a “probationary period” of up to four rehearsals.
 This gives us all a chance to get to know each other, make sure we all work well together, and hear how our voices blend!

 Q: How much does it cost?